luizpvas/holistic-ruby/README.md

 ## Why is it a toy language server?

-I use `holistic-ruby` on a daily basis in a faily large Ruby codebase.
+I use `holistic-ruby` on a daily basis while working in a fairly large Ruby codebase.
 It seems stable and speedy.
 But...
 I built it for myself and I'm the only one using it :smile: